Error7073/ErrorsGoofyLibrary/Doc.md

 # Error's Goofy Library

 ## Hello fellow skid/scripter.
 This is an remake of Mob#8610 AEL - ABDExploitingLibrary, I use this mainly for whitelist but I will add more features soon!
 Thanks if you liked using it.
+### Link for the official library - https://github.com/theplantman/ABDExploitLibrary.
 ## Loadstring of EGL.
 ### Note: You can name the local however you want just change the EGL:Exec to name of the local.
 ```lua